smistephen/opslevel-deploy/README.md

 Ideally, the GitHub Action in this repo would be a one-click deploy of the application.

-But there seems to be some odd discrepancy between the UI and CLI, because providing the following `user-data` via the UI works, but not via the CLI.
+But there seems to be some odd discrepancy between the AWS Console and AWS CLI, because providing the following `user-data` via the console works, but not via the CLI.

 My best examination of the error logs shows that it receives an authentication error when it attempts to clone the git repo.
 Reviewing the script on the server shows it seems to have been transferred intact, so I'm unsure where the discrepancy is.